 The Board has determined that, for efficiency reasons, it is appropriate for the Company not to form a nominations committee but instead to have all nominations for director positions determined by a majority of the Independent Directors meeting in executive session.
 The Independent Directors all participated in determining this year's nominees for election to the Board of Directors.
 All nominees for election to the Board of Directors are current members of the Board of Directors and are standing for re-election.
-Directors Bell, Coker and Gunderson were appointed to the Board of Directors in February, 2007 to fill vacancies in the board based on the recommendation of the Independent Directors.
-Each of these individuals were recommended to the Independent Directors by our Chairman of the Board.
+Director Devine was appointed to the Board of Directors in January, 2008 to fill a vacancy on the Board created by the resignation of former director John Clark.
+Mr. Devine's appointment was based on the recommendation of the Independent Directors and Mr. Devine was introduced to the Independent Directors by our Chairman of the Board.